Knowledge-intensive approved EIS funds: what could they mean for investors?

 With KI approved funds, a single EIS5 certificate is expected to be issued after the fund has invested 90% of its capital, which it is required to do within 24 months of the close.
 Upon receipt of the certificate, investors can claim tax relief.

-With conventional EIS funds, instead, individual EIS3 certificates are typically issued for each investee company in which the fund invests – usually within a few weeks or months from the capital being deployed, depending on the EIS provider.
+With conventional EIS funds, instead, individual EIS3 certificates are typically issued for each company in which the fund invests – usually some time (a few weeks or months) after the capital has been deployed, depending on the EIS provider.

 Where do KI approved EIS funds invest?